Daylong conference explores gun violence in our community

 In our panel on "Battlefield Medicine," Dr. Douglas Geehan of Truman Medical Center along with Andrea Hawk and Mickie Keeling detail the evolution of tourniquets as a way to save lives and the development of today's Stop The Bleed Campaign.
 Dr. Geehan details gun fatalities in America.He presents local data on gunshot victims in the Truman emergency room, and explains why it's important for tourniquets to be applied because so many people die from bleeding.
 The use of tourniquets, the goals of the American College of Surgeons' "Stop the Bleed" campaign are explained, and how to apply tourniquets is demonstrated.

 Samantha Haviland, director of counseling for Denver Public Schools, previews the key messages in her presentation, "Treating the Trauma that Follows Mass Shootings."
 She steps back to show herself as a student at Columbine High School 19 years ago.
 She was an outgoing 16-year-old and very active in school.
 She details when the shooting began at Columbine, at the same time in the day as she was presenting to the Gun Summit.
 She details the difficulty of having to watch the news reports of the deadly event she survived.
 Two weeks after the shooting, the survivors struggled.
 Today, the shooting in Parkland, Florida, triggered PTSD for Columbine and other survivors.
-More than 187,000 students in America have experienced a shooting in a school.
+More than 187,000 students in America have not experienced a shooting in a school.
 We don't give enough attention to the secondary trauma caused by these shootings, and a final key message is that these mass shootings will continue.

 In "Trauma Exposure," Dr. Joah Williams, a psychology professor at University of Missouri at Kansas City, added to this discussion of the impacts of exposure to trauma, including shootings of loved ones.
 He detailed the psychological toll and the difference between PTStress and PTSD.
 Depression is also a major outcome from exposure to trauma.
 In fact, both PTSD and depression occur in victims.
 Williams adds that this negatively impacts the victims' willingness to cooperate with authorities, including police.
 He explains the strategies demonstrated to help these victims.
 Some survivors can do very well after receiving this help.
 "Let's not forget how resilient survivors are," Dr. Williams cautioned.
 He also details the outcomes of special effort here, dubbed Project Hope.